jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 - it's [argument role](#marking-of-core-and-peripheral-arguments), usually named as [case](#marking-strategies-of-arguments)
 -

-# Pro-forms

-Here the word *pro-forms* takes the meaning [here](https://en.wikipedia.org/wiki/Pro-form).
-The term *pronoun* is used differently in Basic Linguistic Theory and in this Wikipedia page.
-In Basic Linguistic Theory, the term *pronoun* is used to denote *personal pronouns*, while in the Wikipedia page personal pronouns are not discussed, and the term *pronoun* is used to denote any pro-form referring to a noun.

-Generally speaking, pro-forms are more limited in possible modifiers.
-For example, in English, pronouns cannot be modified by [temporal or spacial phrases](#space-and-time).

-## Personal pronouns

-All languages have 1st and 2nd person pronouns.
-There is almost always a number distinction in a pronoun system, while it is possible that some numbers share one pronoun form (i.e. in English).

-The 1st person pronoun may have a distinction between inclusive and exclusive when in the plural form.
-Soe languages have a "me and you" pronoun.

-It is possible that a language both have free pronouns, which are single words, and bound pronouns, which are clitics or affixes [attached to the verb](#person-and-number-affix-on-a-verb) or the end of the first constituent of the clause.

-## Demonstratives

-A few languages have just one nominal demonstrative: "this".
-All languages seem to have at least two adverbial demonstratives, "here" and "there".

-## Interrogatives

-Note that words belonging to "interrogatives" may have different word classes, but somehow they have shared properties (for example inducing an interrogative affix on the verb).

-# Adjective function and semantics

-When the number of adjectives is just a dozen or so, there are likely to be adjectives about
-- dimension: big, small, long, short
-- age: old, young
-- color: black, white, red
-- value: good, bad

-When there are more members:
-- physical property: raw, hard, heavy

-larger classes:
-- human propensity: clever, rude

 # Space and time

 See Sec.
 3.8 of Basic Linguistic Theory.